MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup.md

    | Ubuntu | CU | `sudo add-apt-repository "$(curl https://packages.microsoft.com/config/ubuntu/16.04/mssql-server-2017.list)" && sudo apt-get update` |
    | Ubuntu | GDR | `sudo add-apt-repository "$(curl https://packages.microsoft.com/config/ubuntu/16.04/mssql-server-2017-gdr.list)" && sudo apt-get update` |

-1. [Install](#platforms) or [update](#upgrade) SQL Server from the new repository.
+1. [Install](#platforms) or [update](#upgrade) SQL Server and any related packages from the new repository.

    > [!IMPORTANT]
-   > At this point, if you choose to perform a full installation using the [quickstart tutorials](#platforms), remember that you have just configured the target repository.
+   > At this point, if you choose to use one of the installation tutorials, such as the [quickstart tutorials](#platforms), remember that you have just configured the target repository.
 Do not repeat that step in the tutorials.
 This is especially true if you configure the GDR repository, because the quickstart tutorials use the CU repository.

 ## <a id="unattended"></a> Unattended install